-Make reservations in advance to minimize the wait time for lunch, tea or dinner by calling 207-276-3316.
+Make reservations in advance to minimize the wait time for lunch, tea, or dinner.

 Throughout Acadia, park rangers are on hand to answer your questions and to point out things you might otherwise miss.
-Visiting with kids?
-Be sure to stop into the Hulls Cove Visitor Center to learn about Acadia's free Junior Ranger Program.
-By completing a series of activities in the—including interviewing a park ranger—kids can earn an official Acadia Junior Ranger patch: the perfect keepsake.
+If you have kids, stop into the Hulls Cove Visitor Center to learn about Acadia's free Junior Ranger Program.
+By completing a series of activities including interviewing a park range kids can earn an official Acadia Junior Ranger patch, the perfect keepsake.

 AddressBar Harbor, ME 04609, USA

 The summit of Cadillac Mountain is the highest point on the East Coast.
-If you're ambitious, you can hike the 2.2-mile North Ridge Trail to the top: about 1,530 feet above sea level.
-Luckily for visitors who don't have hours or the stamina to climb, a 7-mile road to the summit has made the 360-degree views from this seaside peak accessible to motorists since 1931.
+If you're ambitious, you can hike the 2.2-mile North Ridge Trail to the top, about 1,530 feet above sea level.
+Luckily for visitors who don't have hours to spend or the stamina to climb, a 7-mile road to the summit has made the 360-degree views from this seaside peak accessible to motorists since 1931.